 Skip to content

-All tools of the QuickView family are available as conda packages as well as pre-compiled desktop bundles for various OS's like Mac, Windows, and Linux.
+All tools of the QuickView family are available as Conda and PyPI packages as well as pre-compiled desktop bundles for various OS's including Mac, Windows, and Linux.
 The table below summarizes where the different packages and bundles can be found.

 Tool nameDesktop bundleconda package nameCondaPyPI